 The wig construction of the hand-tied also puts it at the forefront of comfort.
 There are no seams or wefts, meaning that it will be incredibly soft against the scalp, and this also creates a lower density in the wig for a natural look.
 Because of the lack of wefts, this wig construction is perfect for ladies who have suffered complete hair loss and want to avoid irritation to a sensitive scalp.
 Hand-tied wigs are very light to wear and will keep your head cool and ventilated throughout the day.

-Expertly made as each hair, or fibre is individually sewn onto a mesh cap by a skilled craftsperson, a process which could take up to three days.
+Expertly made as each hair, or fiber is individually sewn onto a mesh cap by a skilled crafts person, a process which could take up to three days.

 A luxury softness against the skin as it doesn’t require a weft or structural seams.

 Creates a lighter density which means the wig is lightweight, cool and comfortable.

 With all the benefits that this type of wig construction provides, it means the prices of these wigs are usually more expensive.